QANode Logo

 3. Evaluates expressions and injects data from previous outputs

-4. Records logs, screenshots, and artifacts
+4. Records logs, screenshots, files, and artifacts

 Each execution has: